Should out-of-state students be allowed to vote in New Hampshire elections?

 During the trial run, between the bill’s passing and September 2013, voters without identification had to fill out an affidavit to confirm their identity and also have their photo taken, then later be contacted by the state, when they would confirm that they did vote (a result of HB 1354).
 Vouchers were made available to those without identification who wished to obtain it for free.

 SB 318, also passed over the Governor’s veto in 2012, added terminology to voter registration forms that had a signing voter attest to New Hampshire being their domicile.
 The law was challenged in 2012 by the League of Women Voters and the New Hampshire Civil Liberties Union, who asserted that it was discriminatory to students.
-The law was struck down in court and later appealed by the Attorney General’s office.
-A trial was proposed for a later date to review SB 318 and determine what language should be used on voter registration forms.
+It was ruled unconstitutional in July of 2014, and the Supreme Court upheld that decision in a May 2015 ruling.

 HB 1478, which passed the House in 2012 but was tabled by the Senate, deemed that people declaring a New Hampshire address as a domicile for voting purposes are also required to establish New Hampshire as their residence for motor vehicle law purposes.